IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

 ### Step 9: update the cost model JSON file

 Once the previous steps have been carried out, proceed as described in the first
-section: run `cost-model-budgeting-bench` on the reference machine and then feed the results to `generate-cost-model` to produce a new JSON cost model file (which will contain sensible coefficients for the costing functions for the new builtin in place of the arbitray ones we added in Step 3), and check it in along with a CSV file containing a full set of benchmark results which can be used to reproduce it.
+section: feed the results of the costing benchmarks to `generate-cost-model` to produce a new JSON cost model file (which will contain sensible coefficients for the costing functions for the new builtin in place of the arbitray ones we added in Step 3), and check it in along with a CSV file containing a full set of benchmark results which can be used to reproduce it.

 If you're confident that the evaluator hasn't changed too much since the cost model was last fully updated it may be possible to save time